exio78/etl_projects/README.md

 <br>
 <h2>Goals:</h2>
 <br>
-<p>The main part of this project is in the file economic_data.ipynb where I developed a study of macroeconomic indicators comparing them across different countries like the US, UK, China Germany and more during the time period of 2018-2023 on purpose in order to see how these countries developed during the coronavirus pandemic, what were their economic performance?.</p>
+<p>The main part of this project is in the file economic_data.ipynb where I developed a study of macroeconomic indicators comparing them across different countries like the US, UK, China, Germany and more during the time period of 2018-2023 on purpose in order to see how these countries developed during the coronavirus pandemic, what were their economic performance?.</p>
 <br>
 <h2>Extraction:</h2>
 <br>